AdaCore/gnatstudio/docs/users_guide/navigation.rst

 GPS provides cross-reference navigation for program entities defined in your application such as types, procedures, functions, and variables.
-This cross-reference support relies on the compiler generated xref information, so you need to compile your project before being able to navigate within it.
-Similarly, you've modified your sources, you need to rebuild and recompute xref information it you want your changes to be taken into account by GPS.
+This support relies on compiler-generated xref information, so you need to compile your project before being able to navigate within it.
+Similarly, if you've modified your sources, you need to rebuild and recompute the xref information it you want your changes to be taken into account by GPS.

 Here's language specific information about source navigation:

 *Ada*
   .. index:: Ada; cross-references

-  By default, the GNAT compiler is used to generate the cross-reference information needed by GPS.
-However, if you're using the `-gnatD` or `-gnatx` switches, no cross reference information will be available to GPS.
+  By default, GPS uses the GNAT compiler to generate the cross-reference information it needs.
+However, if you're using the `-gnatD` or `-gnatx` switches, no cross reference information is available to GPS.

   .. index:: GNAT; -gnatQ
   .. index:: GNAT; -k

-  If you need to navigate through sources that don't compile (for example after modifications or while porting or initially developing an application), GNAT can generate partial cross-reference information if you specify the `-gnatQ` option.
-Using this along with the `-k` option of gnatmake allows generating as much relevant information from your non compilable sources as possible.
+  If you need to navigate through sources that don't compile (such as after modifications or while porting or initially developing an application), GNAT generates partial cross-reference information if you specify the `-gnatQ` switch.
+Using this along with the `-k` switch of `gnatmake` generates as much relevant information from your non-compilable sources as possible.

   .. index:: GNAT; ALI files

-  Sometimes, GPS can't find the external files (called :file:`ALI files`) that contain the cross-reference information.
-Most likely, this is either because you haven't compiled your sources yet or because the source code changed since the :file:`ALI files` were generated.
+  Sometimes GPS can't find the external files (called :file:`ALI files`) containing the cross-reference information.
+Most likely, this is either because you haven't compiled your sources yet or because the sources changed since the :file:`ALI files` were generated.
 Another possibility is that you haven't included the object directories that contain the :file:`ALI files` in the project.